L-Eugene/Ratingator_bot/README.md

 **Limitation:** Bot will only track one team results for one chat.
 If you will run `/watch` several times with different team ids - only the last one will be used.

-### Znatoki.info

-Bot cat get game announces from [znatoki.info](https://znatoki.info) website.
-In that case it will check the site rss once a week (schedule can be changed on deployment stage) and create a poll with the list of announced games so team players can let everyone know what games they are going to attend.

-Can be enabled with `/znatoki_on` command and disabled with `/znatoki_off` command.
-If you want to scan announces right now - use `/znatoki_force` command.

-By default the poll will contain all game definitions from the site and "Can not attend" option.
-If you want other options to be appended to your polls, you can use `/extra_poll_options` command.

 ### Venues

 Bot can track venues and send brief data about upcoming games.
 Information is sent once a day for games that are planned for that day.